Stretch Mark Fetish

 Rare · ≈ 1 in 1,000

-- 01Stretch marks — Wikipediaclinical names (striae, striae distensae, striae gravidarum), causes (pregnancy ~90%, puberty, rapid weight or muscle growth), typical body locations, and color stages of striae
+- 01Stretch marks — Wikipediaclinical names (striae, striae distensae, striae gravidarum), causes (pregnancy, puberty, rapid weight or muscle growth), typical body locations, and color stages of striae

-- 02Striae Distensae — StatPearls, NCBI Bookshelfstriae as a common, benign dermatological feature caused by rapid skin stretching that disrupts dermal connective tissue; affects up to ~90% of pregnancies and most adolescents
+- 02Striae Distensae — StatPearls, NCBI Bookshelfstriae as a common, benign dermatological feature caused by rapid stretching that disrupts dermal collagen and elastin; prevalence ~43-88% in pregnancy, 6-86% in puberty, ~43% in obesity; benign but can cause psychological distress

 - 03Partialism: What Is It and Is It "Healthy?" — Healthlinepartialism as erotic focus on a non-genital body part or feature; benign normal-range variation unless it causes distress or impairment